ailearn-ml/CLDL/README.md

 # Code for CLDL

-Code for "Continuous Label Distribution Learning" in Pattern Recognition.
+Code for "Continuous Label Distribution Learning" in Pattern Recognition 2023.

 If you use the code in this repo for your work, please cite the following bib entries: